coursemaster44/Section-8/README.md

 **Step 16.Go back to see the change in Pipeline**
 - Pipeline is activated Just now
 - See the latest commit - "change in index color for cp "
-- Mointor all stages Build>Source>Deploy
+- Monitor all stages Build>Source>Deploy

 **Step 17.
 To see what is happening click on AWS CodeBuild**
 - Developers Tools>CodeBuild>Build projects>first-cd-project>Build History